smh-kneonix/ticketing/readme.md

 This project is for educational purposes and is open-source.
 Feel free to fork and build upon it!

-to see the common package you can check the
+you can access the Postman collection in the `./microservice.postman_collection.json` file and import it into your Postman app.

 ## 👤 Author